FORMER PRESIDENT AND CHIEF EXECUTIVE OFFICER, UN FOUNDATION

-Kathy Calvin is President and Chief Executive Officer of the United Nations Foundation.
+Kathy Calvin is a UN Foundation Board member and the Foundation’s former President and Chief Executive Officer.
 Her career has spanned work in the public, private and nonprofit sectors.
 She is a passionate advocate for multi-sector problem-solving, U.S. leadership on global issues, and the inclusion of women at all levels and in all sectors.

 Prior to joining the UN Foundation as Chief Operating Officer in 2003, Kathy served as President of the AOL Time Warner Foundation where she guided AOL Time Warner’s philanthropic activities and was the chief architect of the company’s corporate responsibility initiatives.
 She joined America Online in 1997 as Senior Vice President and Chief Communications Officer, and was responsible for the company’s brand, social responsibility, and external relations.